Reach Out Today

 • Restore breathing: Its main function is to get the person breathing again, which is the most immediate threat to life during an overdose.

 • Be administered safely: Naloxone has no effect on someone who does not have opioids in their system.
-It is not a drug that can be abused, and it is safe to administer even if you are not certain an opioid overdose is the cause of the emergency.
+It is not a drug that can be abused, and it is safe to administer even if you are not certain that an opioid overdose is the cause of the emergency.
 If in doubt, it is always safer to give it.

 What Naloxone CANNOT Do: